REVIEW: PRIMATE Treads Old Slasher Ground, But Remains Fresh

 Academy Award winner Troy Kotsur (CODA) is magnetic as the movie’s deaf father, a successful author.
 His role adds an early, well-earned stillness to the film, and creates a few moments of legitimate dynamism between him and his young daughters.
 The family’s long-term relationship with Ben is understandable and believable (although anyone willingly living with a chimp locked up at their house is insane, and I stand by that now more than ever).
 In the post-screening Q&A, it was mentioned that Kotsur’s part wasn’t initially written to be a specifically deaf role, which seems rather crazy — some of the best, most-heartpounding moments of the film are directly related to his disability.

 Ben is portrayed by Miguel Torres Umba, a Colombian movement specialist, in combination with rather stunning practical effects work from England’s Millennium FX (the team behind the recent The Toxic Avenger suit).
 Ben is wholly believable, sympathetic (at least to me — a guy who immediately left the screening to go let his dog out), and really fucking scary.
 There were times early in the movie I simply couldn’t tell: Did they get a real chimp?
 Is this a computer-generated Gollum?
-Miguel’s performance is really quite incredible (get this guy in the Planet of the Apes reboot, stat!) and makes Ben feel like a legitimate threat.
+Miguel’s performance is really quite incredible (get this guy in the reboot, stat!) and makes Ben feel like a legitimate threat.